eth-cscs/abcpy-models/Network/SpreadingProcessNetwork/ReadMe.md

 and the seed node.
 Further we also include some codes to compute Bayes Estimate, visualize posterior distribution etc.

-The subfolders SimpleContagion and ComplexContagion contains the needed functions for inference of the corresponding processes.

-The subfolder Networks contains 4 different networks: Simulated Barabasi-Alber network with 100 nodes, Simulated Erdos-Renyi network with 100 nodes, Facebook social network with 4039 nodes and Indian village contact network with 354 nodes.

 # Folders and Files:
 --------------------------------
+* Networks: This subfolder contains 4 different networks: Simulated Barabasi-Alber network with 100 nodes, Simulated Erdos-Renyi network with 100 nodes, Facebook social network with 4039 nodes and Indian village contact network with 354 nodes.
 * SimpleContagion: This subfolder contains the needed functions for inference of the corresponding processes.
 * ComplexContagion: This subfolder contains the needed functions for inference of the corresponding processes.
 * SimpleContagionExample.py and ComplexContagionExample.py: Simulates corresponding spreading processes on a